ACCIDDA/influpaint/docs/getting-started/installation.md

 ## Update data

+The Delphi API client is included in the repository at `helpers/delphi_epidata.py`; no separate Delphi clone is required.

 After cloning the data repositories above, run from the research repository root.
-This pulls the local FluSight, Delphi, NC collaboration, and Metrocast checkouts and copies the Delphi client into `helpers/`.
+This pulls the local FluSight, NC collaboration, and Metrocast checkouts.

 ```bash
 ./update-data.sh